enso-org/hiring/positions/senior-rust-cloud-developer.md

 It would be a big bonus if you had:

-- Hands-on experience coding with JavaScript.
+- Hands-on experience coding with NodeJS.
 - Practical experience with ReactJS and Typescript.
 - Experience with Scala (our proof of concept implementation uses Scala).
 - A good sense of UI and aesthetics.